 The Metropolitan Council is committed to a proactive, effective public participation process, and uses a variety of internal and external strategies, including newsletters, telephone comment lines, e-mail, information posted on the Council's website, an online forum, media relations, social media, community meetings, public hearings, and public information campaigns.
 These public participation strategies help keep the public and stakeholders informed as the Council carries out the programmed work program activities.
-An updated Transportation Public Participation Plan was adopted in 2017 and will again be updated in early 2022 to include performance metrics to better inform the engagement and outreach activities of the Council and include outreach strategies for the 2024 TPP update.
+An updated Transportation Public Participation Plan was adopted in 2022 to include performance metrics to better inform the engagement and outreach activities of the Council and include outreach strategies for the 2024 TPP update.